OXY2DEV/markview.nvim/HTML.md

 - [markview.parsed.range](https://github.com/OXY2DEV/markview.nvim/blob/99d9a091915b994b378c4a9cc3553b3cbbe4bad5/lua/definitions/markview.lua#L60-L66)

-Modifies the range of the opening tag.
+Modifies the range of the tag.

 #### on_node

 - type: `table`

 Configuration for the extmark placed on the node/element.
-The range is affected by [void_opening](#void_opening).
+The range is affected by [node_offset](#void_node).